adnammit/notes/javascript.md

 * promises
 * async/await

+## Stuff To Understand Better
+* chunking
+* modules
+* module federation
+* bundling
+* rollups
+* SSR

 ## Cool Tricks/Gotchas/Best Practices
+* developer tools:
 	* use Quokka.js vscode extension to run js code in the editor
+	* use [**live-server**](https://github.com/ritwickdey/vscode-live-server) vscode extension or command line to easily run your html/js with hot reloading -- nice for actually viewing a website
 * use `const` or `let` if possible -- fallback to `var` if necessary
 * [`truthy values`](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) are anything that is not falsy
 * [`falsy values`](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) are `false`, `0`, `-0`, `0n`, `""`, `null`, `undefined`, `NaN`, and `document.all`